 Home modifications purchased for exclusive use at the home school are not covered.
-Waiver funding will not be used to replace equipment that has not been reasonably cared for and maintained.
+Waiver funding will not be used to replace home modifications that have not been reasonably cared for and maintained.
 All services shall be provided in accordance with applicable State or local building codes.